 Since 1970, April 22 has been celebrated as Earth Day to promote environmental conservation and protection.
-This year is its 50th anniversary.
+Its 50th anniversary was celebrated in 2020.
 John McConnell proposed it in 1969 as a day to celebrate Earth and peace on March 21 (Spring Equinox).
 Senator Gaylord Nelson later changed this to April 22 and initiated many teaching activities on that day.
 Initially, Earth Day remained a primarily US celebration but it is now a global event, celebrated in 193 countries.
 Many communities celebrate Earth Week to mark the occasion.

 This year Earth Day comes at a very strange time.
 The lock-down initiated in many countries due to the coronavirus-Covid19 pandemic has given us a glimpse of how destroying our natural resources can lead to our own destruction, because the natural barriers between wildlife and us have decreased making it easy for pathogens to jump species.